 Some of these numbers will be entirely predictable.
 For example, you may make a similar income every month.
 You may also pay out a certain amount on your rent, mortgage, car finance, and other bills.
 Weigh up all of these outgoings first.

 Then begin to work out other outgoings.
 Remember, pretty much everything costs money (without getting into a debate about love), so try to account for the little costs too.
 They add up.
 Travel costs, dinner costs, petrol, and all other costs should be considered.
-If you are struggling with your budgeting, Free From Debt can help.
+If you are struggling with your budgeting, we can help.

 Here are a few ideas to get you started: